 Poised at the intersection of the humanities and technology, the MA Philosophy & Artificial Intelligence combines the exploration of theoretical and ethical issues related to computing, data, and information processing with opportunities to develop some of the data science skills that underpin recent advances in machine learning and artificial intelligence.
 Engaging an inherently fascinating subject-matter, this cutting-edge masters degree can equip you with a combination of analytical, technical, ethical, and communications skills that is highly sought by employers.

-MA Philosophy & Artificial Intelligence
+MA Philosophy and Artificial Intelligence

-MA Philosophy & Artificial Intelligence
+MA Philosophy and Artificial Intelligence

 Full-time or part-time